tgiuse/Obsidian-Notes/Green Computing/Theory from the practical part.md

 **Retraining the model**: Train a new neural network model using distilled dataset.
 This model should perform better or similar to the initial model while using fewer resources.

-**Evaluation**: Assess the performance of the newly trained model on a validation set
+**Evaluation**: Assess the performance of the newly trained model on a validation set and compare the performances.

+---

+## Hardware Efficiency

+Energy efficiency is the cornerstone of the principles of Green Computing